Zhang Jike

 Zhang Jike (张继科 (Zhāng Jìkē); born 16 February 1988) is a retired Chinese table tennis player.

-Zhang became the fourth male player in the history of table tennis to achieve a career Grand Slam when he won gold in men's singles at the Olympic games in London 2012.
-The first three are Jan-Ove Waldner (in 1992), Liu Guoliang (in 1999), and Kong Linghui (in 2000).
-Zhang won the Grand Slam in only 445 days.
-He won, consecutively, first WTTC 2011, then World Cup 2011, and then London Olympics 2012, which made him the fastest player ever to win a Grand Slam.
-After the first Grand Slam, he won WTTC 2013 and World Cup 2014.
+Zhang became the fourth male player in the history of table tennis to achieve a career Grand Slam, when he won the gold medal in men's singles at the 2012 Summer Olympics in London.
+Zhang achieved the career Grand Slam in only 445 days, a record.
+He won, consecutively, first WTTC 2011, then the World Cup 2011, then the Olympic gold.
+He went on to win WTTC 2013 and the World Cup 2014.

 Early life

-On February 16, 1988, Zhang was born in Qingdao, Shandong Province to Zhang Chuanming (张传铭) and Xu Xiying (徐锡英).
+On February 16, 1988, Zhang was born in Qingdao, Shandong Province, to Zhang Chuanming (张传铭) and Xu Xiying (徐锡英).
 His father is a table-tennis coach.

 He was named after the Brazilian soccer player and coach Zico.

 According to his father, the first time Zhang played table-tennis was on March 5, 1992, aged 4.